smartcontractkit/cre-templates/starter-templates/prediction-market/prediction-market-ts/README.md

 A CRE starter template implementing a full prediction market lifecycle with three workflows: **Market Creation**, **Market Resolution**, and **Dispute Management**.
 All three workflows share a single `PredictionMarket` smart contract and use **Chainlink Data Feeds** (BTC/USD) for deterministic on-chain resolution.

 > **Important:** This template uses Chainlink Data Feeds for deterministic resolution.
-For AI-based resolution, see the Prediction Market Demo app.
+For AI-based resolution, see the [CRE Prediction Market Demo](https://github.com/smartcontractkit/cre-gcp-prediction-market-demo/tree/main/cre-workflow).

 ## Architecture